 1. For Children, Timing is Everything

 Children thrive in structured environments for all parts of their day, including meals and snacks.
-To avoid becoming a kitchen slave to your little ones, decide on set times for each meal and snack and stick to it!
+To avoid becoming a kitchen slave to your little ones, help yourself with mastering mealtime with set times for each meal and snack and stick to it!
 If your child is old enough to read a clock, you can have him check the time whenever you hear the dreaded, “I’m hungryyy!” between meals.
 Having set meal and snack times teaches your children to anticipate and appreciate food, and also increases their openness to new or less enjoyed foods.
-When my children are hungry, they gobble up fresh vegetables, but if they’ve just had a snack an hour previously, they’ll stubbornly refuse the healthy option.
-Why?
-Because they’re not hungry enough to eat something they don’t fancy, thanks to snacks on demand.
 Too much snacking robs the proper meals of full appreciation and participation.
-Simply put, If a child is truly hungry, she’ll eat.
+Simply put, if a child is truly hungry, they’ll eat.

 For children over age two, here is a sample schedule: